-- Demographic information - Applications for waivers and current status of applications - All assessments conducted, including level of care determination - Person-Centered Service Plans - Service referrals/authorizations for waiver services - Documentation of other community supports - Home assessment component including documentation of bathroom safety, ramp and home modification needs - · Caregiver supports section indicating available supports and level of stress and burnout in support system - Care Call summary information.

-Phoenix has a number of features included in the software to ensure compliance with federal requirements.
+- Demographic information - Applications for waivers and current status of applications - All assessments conducted, including level of care determination - Person-centered service plans - Service referrals/authorizations for waiver services - Documentation of other community supports - · Home assessment component including documentation of bathroom safety, ramp and home modification needs - · Caregiver supports section indicating available supports and level of stress and burnout in support system - Care Call summary information. - Phoenix has a number of features included in the software to ensure compliance with federal requirements.
 Examples include:

-- Not allowing assessments to be conducted on any applicant that fails to meet intake criteria (e.g., not old enough to enroll in the waiver, does not live in state and has not indicated intent to move) - Not allowing waiver enrollment to anyone without an appropriate level of care within 30 days of waiver enrollment - Not allowing any waiver service to be authorized that is not indicated in the service plan - Flagging and recording all cases where any federal regulations or state policies are not being followed appropriately.
+• Not allowing assessments to be conducted on any applicant that fails to meet intake criteria (e.g., does not live in state and has not indicated intent to move)

+- Not allowing waiver enrollment to anyone without an appropriate level of care within 30 days of waiver enrollment - Not allowing any waiver service to be authorized that is not indicated in the service plan - Flagging and recording all cases where any federal regulations or state policies are not being followed appropriately.

-Care Call is an Electronic Visit Verification System (EVVS) including mobile application used by providers to record service provision.
-Care Call receives information from Phoenix, such as authorized services, schedule and frequency of authorizations, phone numbers of waiver participants and information about providers and provider workers.
+Care Call is an Electronic Visit Verification (EVV) system that includes an Interactive Voice Response System (IVRS) and mobile application used by providers to record service provision.
+Care Call receives information from Phoenix, such as authorized services, schedule and frequency of authorizations, phone numbers of waiver participants and information about providers and providers.